Budget-Friendly Auto Insurance for Young Drivers

 What’s the average premium for an 18- to 24-year-old?

-Most companies reevaluate rates at each renewal.
-Keep a clean record for 12 months and your next term could fall 10 % or more.
+Insurers review rates at every renewal.
+Keep a clean record for 12 months and you could see a reduction of 10% or more at your next policy term.

 Ready to See Your Lowest Rate?

-Don’t settle for sticker-shock premiums.
-Get free quotes, stack every discount you qualify for and compare coverage levels in one place.
-Start with our curated list of cheap auto-insurance options.
+Don’t let “youth pricing” stop you—get free quotes, apply every discount you qualify for, and compare coverage in one place.
+Start with our hand-picked list of cheap auto insurance options and always get at least three to five quotes for the best results.

 More Coverage Questions, Answered